The following policy is approved by Isle of Man Social Services.

-All incidents must be reported to a site manager immediately: TOMMY HARRISON or GRAEME BROOKS
+All incidents must be reported to a Site Manager or Office Manager immediately.

-This will be reported to Tommy Harrison – Child Protection Officer for Firestarter
+This will be reported to Tommy Harrison, Mob: 451831 – Child Protection Officer for Firestarter

-Any serious child protection issues will be reported to Social Services, who are the lead agency in any Child Protection issues.
+Any serious child protection issues will be reported to The Cathedral, Derby Road, Peel, Isle of Man IM5 1HH, who are the lead agency in any Child Protection issues.